Why Code Compliance Alliance™ Exists

 • Verification passes the first time

-• Rework disappears
+• Rework and callbacks decrease

 • Procurement becomes predictable